ahilbers/importance_subsampling/README.md

 - `model_files/`: repository containing all model files for the employed PSM, in open source model generator _Calliope_ (see acknowledgements), version 0.6.2
 - `data/`: repository containing data files.
 These can be substituted into the `model_files/data/demand.csv` and `model_files/data/wind_r.csv` (but be careful to respect the style in those files to ensure the PSM is built correctly, e.g. multiply demand by -1!)
-  - `demand_wind.csv`: demand and wind timeseries used in paper, across 36-year period 1980-2015
+  - `demand_wind.csv`: demand and wind timeseries used in paper
-  - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material, across 8-year period 2008-2015
+  - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material

 ### Sample code